Aaron Swartz: Commemorations

 On August 3, 2013, Swartz was posthumously inducted into the Internet Hall of Fame.
-There was a hackathon held in Swartz' memory around the date of his birthday in 2013.
+There was a hackathon held in Swartz's memory around the date of his birthday in 2013.
 Over the weekend of November 8–10, 2013, inspired by Swartz's work and life, a second annual hackathon was held in at least 16 cities around the world.
 Preliminary topics worked on at the 2013 Aaron Swartz Hackathon were privacy and software tools, transparency, activism, access, legal fixes and a low-cost book scanner.
 In January 2014, Lawrence Lessig led a walk across New Hampshire in honor of Swartz, rallying for campaign finance reform.

 In 2017, the Turkish-Dutch artist Ahmet Öğüt commemorated Swartz through a work entitled "Information Power to The People" which depicted his bust.

 Legacy

 Open Access

 A long-time supporter of open access, Swartz wrote in his Guerilla Open Access Manifesto:

 Supporters of Swartz responded to news of his death with an effort called #PDFTribute to promote Open Access.
 On January 12, Eva Vivalt, a development economist at the World Bank, began posting her academic articles online using the hashtag #pdftribute as a tribute to Swartz.
 Scholars posted links to their works.
-Swartz' story has exposed the topic of open access to scientific publications to wider audiences.
-In Swartz' wake, many institutions and personalities have campaigned for open access to scientific knowledge.
+Swartz's story has exposed the topic of open access to scientific publications to wider audiences.
+In Swartz's wake, many institutions and personalities have campaigned for open access to scientific knowledge.
 Swartz's death prompted calls for more open access to scholarly data (e.g., open science data).
 The Think Computer Foundation and the Center for Information Technology Policy (CITP) at Princeton University announced scholarships awarded in memory of Swartz.
-In 2013, Swartz was posthumously awarded the American Library Association's James Madison Award for being an "outspoken advocate for public participation in government and unrestricted access to peer-reviewed scholarly articles."
+In 2013, Swartz was posthumously awarded the American Library Association's James Madison Award for being an "outspoken advocate for public participation in government and unrestricted access to peer-reviewed scholarly articles".
 In March, the editor and editorial board of the Journal of Library Administration resigned en masse, citing a dispute with the journal's publisher, Routledge.
 One board member wrote of a "crisis of conscience about publishing in a journal that was not open access" after the death of Swartz.
 In 2002, Swartz had stated that when he died, he wanted all the contents of his hard drives made publicly available.